Liver Transplant Access and Discrimination (Representative Complaint Settled)

-The complaint asserts that the process for providing access to liver transplants discriminates against Indigenous people, contrary to section 8 of the British Columbia Human Rights Code.
+The representative complaint asserted that the process for providing access to liver transplants discriminates against Indigenous people, contrary to section 8 of the British Columbia Human Rights Code.
 Section 8 of the Code protects individuals from discrimination in the provision of a service on the basis of Indigenous identity, ancestry and race.
-Two aspects of the liver transplant process are challenged.
+A copy of the complaint can be found here.
+Three aspects of the liver transplant process were challenged.

 Gratl & Company